mustafadalga/mustafadalga/README.md

 ## 👨‍💻 About me

-I am a highly qualified software developer with over 6 years of experience in developing desktop and web applications using various technologies.
+I am a highly qualified software developer with experience in developing desktop and web applications using various technologies.
 My main programming language is JavaScript, and I am currently working as a Front-end developer.
 I am passionate about software development and constantly seek to improve my skills and knowledge through research and self-teaching.
-I share my projects on Github as open source to not only learn and grow, but also contribute to the development community.
+I share my projects on GitHub as open source to not only learn and grow, but also contribute to the development community.

-## What I do?

-### 📷 Nature and Animal Photographer
-When I'm not coding, you'll find me outdoors.
-I am a nature and animal photographer at [Doğa Klanı](https://instagram.com/dogaklani).
+I am a [nature and animal photographer](https://instagram.com/dogaklani) and I also [write](https://sft.hashnode.dev/).

-### 📚 Book Buff
-I'm an avid reader and book enthusiast.
-You can see what I'm currently reading on [Good Reads](https://goodreads.com/mustafadalga).

-### 🖊️ Blogger
-I write about tech and life.
-Check out my [Blog](https://sft.hashnode.dev/).

 ### 🛠 Skills